-The SEND Development Plan is updated with the Deputy Head (Academic) and reviewed yearly.
-SEND policy and procedures are kept under continuous review.
+The SEND Development Plan was first written in January 2005 and is reviewed yearly.
+SEND policy and procedures are kept under continuous review and the development plan (updates and future targets) is published on an annual basis.

-Accessibility Policy - see separate policy
+Disability Policy - see Policy

-The SEND policy should be read in conjunction with the Accessibility Policy and 3-year plan.
-The progress of all disabled pupils is ongoing, and the 3-year plan is updated and published on an annual basis.
+The SEND policy should be read in conjunction with the Disability Policy and 3 year plan.
+The progress of all disabled pupils is ongoing and the 3 year plan updated and published on an annual basis.

-Complaints Policy and Procedure - see separate policy
+Complaints Policy and Procedure - see Policy